Click here to email Carol Benedick

 (206) 524-0075 ext.
 2503

 Rachel Wachtel is a creative Jewish Educator who has been committed to lifelong learning and serving as a leader within the Jewish community ever since her summers at Camp Ramah.
 She honed her teaching skills while completing her Masters in Jewish Education at the Davidson School at JTS and has been working in both formal and informal Jewish educational settings since.
+She also recently graduated from MTEI, The Mandel Teacher Educator Institute.
 Before beginning the role as Education and Youth Director, Rachel taught 3rd grade Judaic Studies at the Jewish Day School of Metropolitan Seattle where she inspired students to ask questions and strengthen their own connection to Judaism.
 Rachel is deeply committed to the Beth Shalom community as you may have seen her around the Shul Shabbos chefing, leading Kabbalat Shabbat, or teaching the kindergarten religious school class.
-Rachel’s other passions include Israeli dancing, teaching her dog Jackson new tricks, and serving as lead gabbai of Selah, an independent minyan in Seattle.
+Rachel’s other passions include Israeli dancing, ballet, cooking, and teaching her dogs, Sadie and Jackson, new tricks.

 Click here to email Leah Lemchen